-Honorable Mention: Jabari Parker, Sacramento Kings -- Player Option
+Honorable Mention: Jabari Parker, Sacramento Kings -- Back with Kings

 STATS: 14 PPG, 5.6 RPG, 1.6 OREB, 1.8 APG, 0.4 BPG

 It’s been tough sledding for Parker, to say the least.
 He’s been looking for a home ever since his stint with the Milwaukee Bucks came to an end, and he hasn’t had any luck.
 In every situation, he’s given his all.
 Though he’s not the athletic stud he was before the devastating injuries, Parker can use his size to bully his way to the bucket.
 He has a respectable mid-range game, too, and his best years should be ahead of him.
-If Parker chooses to stay put in Sacramento, he’ll have to opt-in by Oct.
-15 (date subject to change).
+Parker chose to stay put in Sacramento, opting into his $6.5 million player option.

 10. Harry Giles III, Sacramento Kings -- Unrestricted